sav-che/TL-2/Authors/Krasser, Fridolin {std. Krasser}.md

-> [!cite] BHL link: this entry starts at [page 663](https://www.biodiversitylibrary.org/item/103253#page/689/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 663](https://www.biodiversitylibrary.org/page/33068905) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Krasser, Fridolin (1863-1922), Austrian botanist and palaeobotanist; Dr. phil.
 Wien 1887; from 1887 in various functions in Wien, e.g. assistant at the Naturh.
-Museum 1896-1902; 1901-1906 at the ?nologisch-pomologischen Lehranstalt in Klosterneuburg; from 1906-1922 professor of botany at the technical university of Praha. (*Krasser*).
+Museum 1896-1902; 1901-1906 at the ?nologisch-pomologischen Lehranstalt in Klosterneuburg; from 1906-1922 professor of botany at the technical university of Praha.
+**Abbreviated name**: *Krasser*

 #### Herbarium and types